att-innovate/netQuil/docs/demos/advanced-usage.rst

 The ``Laser`` will also return a delay equal to the photon pulse length.

 ``Fiber`` is a built-in noisy fiber optical wire simulator and an example of a transit device.
-Fibers have an associated length in kilometers and an attenutation coefficient.
+Fibers have an associated length in kilometers and an attenuation coefficient.
 The attenuation coefficient is proportional to the probability that a photon is lost while traveling within the fiber (i.e. the photon is measured, and the measured value is inaccessible by any agent).
 In netQuil, if a qubit is lost due to attenuation, the target will receive the negative index of the qubit lost.
 For example, if Alice sends qubit 3 and it is